Skip to main content

 “I do think folks overspend this time of year,” she said.
 “Some people are impulsive.
 Others honestly don’t realize they’re overspending.
 It’s even happened to me.
 Not because I neglected to plan or exercise self-control, but because I didn’t take into account the gifts I give for all my kid’s activities — the coaches, the piano and karate teachers, and religious education teachers.”

 Cheng is not alone.
-Americans expect to spend an average of $923 on gifts during the 2023 holiday season, down slightly from $932 last year, according to a recent Gallup poll.4 But actual spending can be far greater, depending on one’s income, financial discipline, and expenses.
+Americans expect to spend an average of $1,014 on gifts during the 2024 holiday season, substantially more than their forecast of $923 at the same time last year, according to a recent Gallup poll.2 But actual spending can be far greater, depending on one’s income, financial discipline, and expenses.
 Travel costs, new clothes for year-end social events, and hosting holiday parties doesn’t come cheap.

 If you count yourself among the many who regularly overspend this time of year, you’ll need a three-pronged strategy to stay out of debt.